Ride and Event Calendar

 Rider Expectations:

-• Temperatures may vary so dress in layers.
+Temperatures may vary so bring layers.

-• Tool kits encouraged.
-Helmets required
+Tool kits encouraged.
+Helmets required.

 Challenge Level: Party Pace